CodeIntelligenceTesting/llvm-toolchain/README.md

 We use the CentOS Docker builder provided in [build/docker/builders](../../build/docker/centos.Dockerfile).

-In order to build the toolchain, bind mount this directory into the container, make it the working directory and run the [build script](./build_llvm.sh):
+Run the following command from this directory in order to build the toolchain.

-Make sure not to call the build script directly, but to enable the GCC 7 software collection first, since GCC 5 can not build current LLVM.
+This uses the GCC 7 software collection, because GCC 5 cannot build current LLVM.

 ```
 docker run -e LLVM_RELEASE=9.0.1 -it \